davidmonterrosa/GroupCYOAWithStyles/README.md

 - 10/16/2024 - DM - Created git repository.
 - 10/17/2024 - MQ/GP/DM - Implemented story pages
 - 10/18/2024 - MQ/GP/DM - Implemented bootstrap navbar and PokeDex page

-// David Monterrosa / Gianpaolo Reinares / Mason Quilon

- // October 18, 2024

- // Group CYOA with Styles

- // Create a new website that is a Choose Your Own Adventure game with styles

 Peer Reviewed By:
     > Comments: